XuehaiPan/nvitop/README.md

 ssh user@host -t '~/.local/bin/nvitop' -m  # installed by `pip3 install --user ...`
 ```

-**NOTE:** Users need to add `-t` option to allocate a pseudo-terminal over the SSH session for monitor mode.
+**NOTE:** Users need to add the `-t` option to allocate a pseudo-terminal over the SSH session for monitor mode.

 Type `nvitop --help` for more information: